-Humanity & Inclusion works in Mozambique to improve access to and the quality of education for children with disabilities.
+HI works in Mozambique to improve access to and the quality of education for children with disabilities.
 We also provide emergency humanitarian assistance and help communities to prepare for and recover from disasters.

 Sarneta, a female deminer, Humanity & Inclusion Mozambique. | © J-J. Bernard / HI